List of Great Old Ones: The Unimaginable Horror

-The Unimaginable Horror appears in CT Phipps' Cthulhu Armageddon (2016) sequel The Tower of Zhaal (2017).
+The Unimaginable Horror (Oroarchan) appears in CT Phipps' Cthulhu Armageddon (2016) sequel The Tower of Zhaal (2017).
 It is a mammoth version of the creature from The Colour Out of Space that destroyed the Kastro'vaal civilization.
 It proceeded to arrive on Earth in primordial times before it was imprisoned in the oceans by Cthulhu's people.
 From there, it escaped and destroyed much of the Yitian civilization before being imprisoned again by a member of their race called Zhaal.
 The creature would remain imprisoned well after the rest of the Great Old Ones had arisen and only briefly escape before being restored to its imprisonment.
 It is written about in a book called The Unimaginable Horror that reveals details about the Tower of Zhaal and its origins.

+Ut'Ulls-Hr'Her

+Ut'Ulls-Hr'Her (The Great Horned Mother) is a goddess who appears in Joseph S. Pulver's novel, Nightmare's Disciple.
+She is believed to have been born of Yig and Shub-Niggurath, though some theories suggest she possibly an avatar of Shub-Niggurath.

+She appears as a gigantic, faceless creature with various appendages sprouting from her head, including a beard of horns oozing sap, numerous reddish nipples, and fish-like fins extending from her egg-shaped body.

+She is worshipped by an all-female cult, whose members sexually seduce men before flaying them and offering their skins to the goddess.

 V

 Vulthoom

-Vulthoom appears in the Clark Ashton Smith story of the same name, first published in the September 1935 issue of Weird Tales.
-The being is also known as Gsarthotegga and The Sleeper of Ravormos.
+Vulthoom (The Sleeper of Ravermos) appears in the Clark Ashton Smith story of the same name, first published in the September 1935 issue of Weird Tales.
+The being is also known as Gsarthotegga.

 In the story, Vulthoom is the Martian Aihai's equivalent of Satan.
 Though most rational people believe him to be a myth, he is nonetheless greatly feared by the lower class.
 In truth he is a mysterious being, from another universe, exiled by his fellow inhabitants, and lying in wait on Mars in the underground city of Ravormos.
 He took over Mars in ages past and plans to conquer Earth as his next trophy.
 Because of his vast intellect, and advanced technology, he seems godlike, but is in reality merely a very powerful alien who must rest for millennia at a time.
 While under the influence of the hallucinogenic perfume of an alien blossom, one man envisioned Vulthoom as a gigantic otherworldly plant, but the being's true form is unknown.

 The DC Comics character Power Ring is associated with an entity named Volthoom.
 An entity sharing this name, who may or may not be the same Volthoom, appears as a major villain in Geoff Johns' Green Lantern stories.